A Geometry-Aware Efficient Algorithm for Compositional Entropic Risk Minimization: Related Works

+\citet{fagan2018unbiased} have noted numerical instability issues when applying the SGD steps to the min--min formulation.
+To address these issues, they proposed an implicit SGD method for XC that employs a joint proximal mapping of a stochastic estimator of the min-min objective to update both $\w$ and $\bnu$.
 There are three key differences between their approach and ours.
 First, their method is proposed specifically for XC with a linear model.
 Second, their method applies a joint proximal mapping over both the primal and dual variables, whereas our method employs a proximal mapping only for the dual variable.
 Third, they define the proximal mapping using the Euclidean distance.
 As a consequence, their method requires an additional solver to compute the proximal mapping, making it more difficult to implement in practice and incurring a higher per-iteration computational cost of $O\!\left(B^2(B+m)\log(1/\epsilon) + Bmd\right)$, where $\epsilon\ll1$ is the accuracy for solving the proximal mapping, $B$ is the number of sampled data points, $m$ is the number of sampled classes, and $d$ is the dimensionality of $\w$.
 In contrast, our method has simple updates for both $\w$ and $\bnu$, whose cost dominated by $O(Bmd)$ for computing the logits.
 To reduce the computation overhead, they proposed another method named U-max, which shifts to the BSGD update whenever the updated dual variables cause a numerical issue.